 Conclusion

-Thanks to all the above mentioned capabilities, Pinot can meet the critical requirements of all the use cases mentioned in part 1.
+Thanks to all the above mentioned capabilities, Pinot meets the critical requirements of a highly-performant, scalable real-time analytics database.

 Pinot also offers a rich capability to ingest data from various data sources and formats.
 This allows for easy integration into the existing Data ecosystem.